- About Us

 Exempt Income is the income that is not chargeable to Income tax in India.
 Under Income Tax Act 1961, Agriculture Income is exempt.
 Income from some approved provident funds, House rent allowance, Profit on sale of personal assets(other than jewelry) are some of the examples of Exempt Income.

-In order to save the tax for specific taxpayers and to promote a class of business/regin government has allowed some deductions from the income.
+In order to save the tax for specific taxpayers and to promote a class of business/region government has allowed some deductions from the income.
 Income tax Deductions reduce the income and tax liability of the taxpayers.

 Section 80C is the famous Deductions taken by small/Individual taxpayers which almost reduces the amount of Income by Rs.1,50,000/-.
 Other than individuals, corporate taxpayers also get deduction under Income tax on fulfillment of certain conditions.

 After computing Total Taxable Income by giving effects to the deductions and exemptions, applicable tax rates are applied on the total income.

 The average tax rate in India is 30%.
 However for taxpayers having less income are taxed on slab basis.
 The below slab rates are for the Individual Taxpayers.

 Tax rates for Firms, OPC Compliances and Private Limited company is 30%.
 The tax rate is 25% for private Limited companies with turnover less than 400 crores in FY 2018-19.